 Improve Order Picking Processes

-As we mentioned earlier, shorter, well-organized pathways and optimized warehouse design are critical to minimizing picking time and to maintain worker health.
+As we mentioned earlier, shorter, well-organized pathways and optimized warehouse design are critical to minimizing picking time and maintaining worker health.
 Your overall order picking model can also make a big impact.
 Some examples are:

 - Pick to Order – Employee gets an order list and goes through the warehouse picking items one by one.
 This might work for very small warehouses, but it doesn’t scale well.